Injective metrizability and the duality theory of cubings: Piecewise- Cubings

 holds for any $U,W\in P^\circ$.\ep \end{corollary}

-\subsection{Constructing Geodesics in Unit $\ell^\infty$-cubings}
+\subsection{Constructing Geodesics in Unit $\ell_\infty$-cubings}

 Assume for now that all the weights on $P$ are unity.
-We now consider a special family of broken paths introduced in \cite{Niblo_Reeves-biautomatic}. \begin{definition} A broken path $(U_0,\ldots,U_m)$ of vertices in $\cube{w}{P}$ is said to be a {\it normal cube path}, if
+We now consider a special family of strings introduced in \cite{Niblo_Reeves-biautomatic}. \begin{definition} A string $(U_0,\ldots,U_m)$ of vertices in $\cube{w}{P}$ is said to be a {\it normal cube path}, if

 for all $i=0,\ldots,m-1$. \end{definition} It is easy to verify that $\min(U\minus V)$ is a transverse subset of $P$ for any pair of vertices $U,V\in P^\circ$.
 Thus, a normal cube path from $U$ to $V$ has the form: